From Stage to Screen features Angels in America, Another Country and The Children’s Hour.

 (Stage Debut 1981 / Screen Debut 1984)

-Not to be confused with James Baldwin’s 1962 novel of the same name, Julien Mitchell’s 1981 play owes much to If… (1968) in its themes of toxic class culture; its story loosely based on the life of British spy Guy Burgess.
+Not to be confused with James Baldwin’s 1962 novel of the same name, Julien Mitchell’s 1981 play owes much to If… (1968) in terms of its themes of toxic class culture.
+But, its story is rooted in reality as it reflects the journey of the British spy Guy Burgess.
 Here, Mitchell examines class conflict, hypocrisy, homophobia and culture in the private education system.
-The British boarding school of the 1930s a hotbed of hidden desires, bullying and snobbery, where young men either accept a culture built on secrecy or face ostracism.
-Opening with the suicide of a pupil named Martineau, caught having sex with another boy, Mitchell quickly establishes the school’s oppressive atmosphere and its cultural norms.
-Each boy, held in a bubble of indoctrination, family segregation and privilege.
-While the possibility of public scandal forces the school to close its ranks.
+While at the same time shining a light on the hotbed of hidden desires, bullying and snobbery that surrounded the British private school system.
+Here young men either accept a culture built on secrecy or face ostracism from the club their parents pay for.

 The Children’s Hour